 However there is an option available to carry bikes and accessories.
-This option is an "Flip up Cargo Tray" which will carry bikes and cargo! accessories.
-This cargo tray is welded onto the frame rails.
-Therefore this option needs to be ordered with unit, before it's built.
+This option is an "Flip up Cargo Tray " which will carry bikes and cargo/ accessories.
+This cargo tray supports are welded onto the frame rails and MUST be ordered with unit, before it's built.
 This option can not be added after unit is built..
-With this option, additional items can be taken along.
-There is a sticker on this cargo tray, in the middle, which states the weight capacity, for the cargo tray.
+Weight limit is 250 lbs.
 Do not exceed the stated weight limit.